mpc02002/Food.com_data/README.md

 We study complexity in two forms: (1) "naive" complexity measures, namely duration of cook time, number of steps, and number of ingredients, and (2) inclusion of particular techniques, like barbecue, emulsification, or poaching.
 We extract these techniques from the recipe descriptions using some nice tools from the Natural Language Toolkit (NLTK).
 We analyze connections between these complexity measures and three types of outcomes in terms of user ratings: mean rating, one ratio, and overall distribution of ratings.

 The included scripts conduct a large number of Mann-Whitney U-tests to determine which techniques have a statistically significant impact on outcomes.
+Click the "launch binder" link above to run the Jupyter notebook version.

 <h3> The Ingredient Tester </h3>
 <p>